Forrester Report: The State of Conversational AI Read the report —>

 Conversations about lifestyle products or consumer goods often resonate more with shoppers when customer service agents use informal wording.
 This approach lets service specialists avoid overly stuffy language.

-Adopting informal language can also aid customer service specialists who want to excite or inspire.
+Adopting informal language can also aid customer service messaging specialists who want to excite or inspire.
 Keeping the interactions casual supports a team’s efforts to convey how products tackle potential buyers’ challenges.

 Many B2C companies gain ground in competitive marketplaces by using a humorous tone.
 An informal style supports such lighthearted approaches when they make sense for the audience or the products being sold.